Additional care options

 - Some clinical trial testing includes diagnostics that are not available to the public or not covered by insurance companies.

-- Without clinical trials, there can be no advancement against the debilitating health problems you or your loved one battle with every day.
-Have access to future treatment options by finding out about available clinical trials that your doctor has referred you for.
+- Clinical trials help modern medicine make advances against the types of debilitating health problems that you or your loved one may battle with every day.
+Have access to future treatment options by finding out about available clinical trials that your doctor may match you for.

 If you’d like your current physician to explore clinical trials as an option, refer them to SiteRx below.